Deep-Symmetry/dysentery/README.md

 Dysentery and its research products are, and will remain, completely free and open-source.
 If they have helped you, taught you something, or inspired you, please let us know and share some of your discoveries and code.
-If you'd like to financially support this ongoing research, you are welcome (but by no means obligated) to donate to offset the hundreds of hours of research, development, and writing that have already been invested.
+If you&rsquo;d like to financially support this ongoing research, you are welcome (but by no means obligated) to donate to offset the hundreds of hours of research, development, and writing that have already been invested.
 Or perhaps to facilitate future efforts, tools,